EU-US Privacy Shield published

 ○ transnational criminal threats, including sanctions evasion.

 The US Office of the Director of National Intelligence has confirmed that mass surveillance of data for these purposes will remain unaffected and as such, the commitments to the contrary in relation to EU nationals’ personal data will not be applicable in any of these circumstances.
+We will report further as the EU legislative process progresses.

 Contact us